qnnwp/QA_Toolbox/README.md

 - *new URL* = http://nitra.proof.gmpsdealer.com/content15?nextGen=true<br>
 - These settings will also automatically apply 'nextGen=true' to all windows that I open from now on, until I turn the 'auto apply modifiers?' toggle ***off***<br>

+***How To Use***<br>
+1. Switch the toggles on for the URL parameters you want to add to the URL
+    - Nextgen Parameters?
+ON or OFF
+    - Show Autofill Tags?
+ON or OFF
+2. Turn of 'Auto Apply Modifiers' switch

+***How To Change Settings While 'Auto Apply Modifiers' Is Already Active***
+1. Switch the toggles on/off for the URL parameters you want to add/remove to the URL
+    - Nextgen Parameters?
+ON or OFF
+    - Show Autofill Tags?
+ON or OFF
+2. Refresh the page
+    - Quickly toggle the "Auto Apply Modifiers" switch ON then OFF OR
+    - If you have the "Refresh Button" turned on (in toggles panel), click that button OR
+    - Do a manual refresh of the page

 <br>
 <br>